opencog/atomspace/opencog/sheaf/README.md

 In this project, there's a generic theme of infering structure from a sequence of events.
-That is, a sequence of events is observed in the external qorld, and the question arises: are these events correlated?
+That is, a sequence of events is observed in the external world, and the question arises: are these events correlated?
 Do they mean something when observed together, or is it happenstance?
 What is the relationship between the items in the sequence of events?